Panama City art gallery destroyed in fire

-According to the Panama City Fire Department, they saw flames engulfing the building, which is the Paul Brent Art Gallery.
+According to department, they saw flames engulfing the building, which is the Paul Brent Art Gallery.
 Firefighters had to call in reinforcements due to the size of the fire.

 They continued to work the scene with defensive tactics for approximately seven hours, fighting smolders and hot spots after the flames ceased.